 When we think back to the bullies of the playground, we can recognize that bullies pick their targets because they were considered “weaker” or “odd” and don’t fit in with the crowd.
 In comparison to the workplace, the opposite is often true.
 Targets of workplace bullies are those who present a threat to a bully whether that be possessing more skills or even being more liked.
 Targets often pose to be a threat to insecure coworkers and bosses.

 Examples of workplace bullying can range from blatantly obvious to subtle actions.
 A few examples of workplace bullying include but are not limited to:

 - Messing with personal belongings or work equipment

 Workplace bullying can affect both the individual and the overall workplace.
 Those who are targets of bullying can feel emotional effects from frustration to an increased sense of vulnerability.
 Victims can also experience physical effects such as a loss of appetite, the inability to sleep, and psychosomatic symptoms like headaches and stomach pains.
 As well, multiple studies have shown that targets of bullying have higher rates of cardiovascular issues, anxiety and depression.
 Of great concern is that outcomes can be terminal often through suicide.

 Bullying not only affects the individual but the entirety of the organization.
 Workplaces that are corrupted by bullying experience a high stress environment, a high turnover rate, decrease productivity, and overall a decreased sense of employee morale.

 If you see bullying occurring in the workplace, do not ignore it or delay resolution.
-The best course of action is to create a solution before the situation get too out of hand.
-By encouraging others to emit respect and enforce a good workplace policy, your office can look less like a playground and more like a business.
+The best course of action is to create a solution before the situation gets too out of hand.
+By encouraging others to respect and enforce a good workplace policy, your office can look less like a playground and more like a business.